Treating Loose Skin Following Bariatric Surgery on the Abdomen and Back

 Amount of Weight Lost

-According to a study on post-bariatric surgery, “[t]he sudden change in body mass index (BMI) after rapid weight loss lowers skin tone and leads to a failure of the excess soft tissue to retract, resulting in redundant skin.”
+According to a study on post-bariatric surgery, “[t]he sudden change in body mass index (BMI) after weight loss lowers skin tone and leads to a failure of the excess soft tissue to retract, resulting in redundant skin.”

 Another study shows that “[p]atients with a weight loss >50 kg showed a significantly redundant skin discomfort compared to weight loss <20 kg.”